ryan-mcclue/musings/tower-of-knowledge.md

 # MCU
+Where are MOSFETs used?

+What is fstab?

+EMV (europay, mastercard, visa) chip implements NFC for payments

 ARM core ISA e.g. ARMv8
 Will then have profiles, e.g. M-Profile ARMv8-M R-Profile for larger systems like automotive